Marcus Rashford and Jadon Sancho not in England squad while Marc Guehi earns first call-up

-England play Switzerland on March 26 and Ivory Coast at Wembley on March 29 as they prepare for the 2022 World Cup; Man City's Kyle Walker also out of the squad, with Liverpool's Trent Alexander-Arnold and Chelsea's Reece James preferred, but Gareth Southgate says he will return in June
+England play Switzerland on March 26 and Ivory Coast at Wembley on March 29 as they prepare for 2022 World Cup; Man City's Kyle Walker also out of the squad, with Liverpool's Trent Alexander-Arnold and Chelsea's Reece James preferred, but Gareth Southgate says Walker will return in June

 Manchester United duo Marcus Rashford and Jadon Sancho have been left out of the England squad, while Crystal Palace centre-back Marc Guehi has earned his first call-up.